Colonoscopy

 Even if it occurs, they can be solved easily with your doctors’ help.

-What to do to prepare for a colonoscopy?
+What should I do to prepare for a colonoscopy?

 Your doctor may advise you to take a bowel movement pill to empty your stomach.

-And on the day of the colonoscopy, you will be asked to take laxative/sedation, take it and the examination will begin.
+On the day of the colonoscopy, you will be asked to take laxatives or sedation, take it and the examination will begin.

 Request an appointment with our Gastroenterologist>>>